-The sittings of the National Assembly and of the Senate are public.
-The report of the debates is published in the Journal Official Gazette].
+The sittings of the National Assembly are public.
+The report of the debates is published in the Journal Officiel [Official Gazette].

-Each one of the Assemblies can sit in closed session at the demand of the Government or of one-fourth (1/4) of its members present.
+The National Assembly can sit in closed session at the demand of the Government or of one-fourth (1/4) of its members present.

 The Parliament meets of plain right in two (2) ordinary sessions each year.
-The first ordinary session opens during the first fortnight [quinzaine] of November.
-The second one in the first fortnight of May.
-The length of each ordinary session may not exceed two (2) months.
+The first session opens on the first business [ouvrable] day of the month of October.
+The second session [opens on] the first business day of the month of April.
+The duration of each session may not exceed four (4) months.